MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 3. Type **exit**, and then press ENTER.

 ### Start all data warehouse jobs using Windows PowerShell cmdlets

+To start all data warehouse jobs using Windows PowerShell cmdlets, follow these steps:

 ::: moniker range="sc-sm-2016"